mad-lab-fau/mad-gui/README.md

 You do not have experience with python but still want to load data from a specific system?
 [Contact us!](mailto:malte.ollenschlaeger@fau.de)

 ## Developing Plugins
+For hints on installation please refer to [Installation: Plugin Developers](#plugin-developers-use-our-python-package).

 The MaD GUI package is a framework, which can be extended with different kinds of plugins and labels.
 The user can access your plugins within the GUI using dropdowns, after clicking "Load data" or "Use algorithm".
 **However, this is only possible if your plugin was passed to the GUI at startup**: